n4ze3m/vexasearch/README.md

 # VexaSearch

-VexaSearch is a simple AI powered search application determine what do using fireworks function call.
+VexaSearch is a simple AI-powered search application designed to determine the actions to perform based on a function call.

-Currently, the application is able to determine the following:
+Currently, the application is able to perform the following tasks:

-- Generate image
+- Generate images
-- Search internet
+- Search the internet
-- Get information about a specific url
+- Retrieve information about a specific URL

-## Models currently used are:
+## Models currently used:

-- firefunction-v1 (for function call)
+- firefunction-v1 (for function calls)
 - Mixtral for text generation
 - stable-diffusion-xl-1024-v1-0 (for image generation)
-- nomic-ai/nomic-embed-text-v1.5 (for rag)
+- nomic-ai/nomic-embed-text-v1.5 (for RAG)